TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 - **important** -> prototyping tools

 ### Car park desired features
+- storage consideration of unencrypted on the browser
+- persistence for
+	- user prefs
+	- auth tokens
+	- incomplete forms
+- we use reddis already explore this with blazor as they do get mentioned together
+- offline capabity - WASM gives us a certain amount of offline capability.
+Can we weight that up as more important than nojs capability.
+- fluxor and redux state management mentioned in a course to look at for complex requirements
 - i doubt its possible however if a user had nojs and we provided a button to download the wasm and instructions how to put it on their browser would that be requirement met?
 It would most likely be very complex.
 - .net 9 has RendererInfo (would need to look into it further) which include isInteractive and rendererName